About

 I am an Assistant Professor in the Department of Statistics at George Mason University.

-Prior to joining Mason, I obtained a PhD in Statistics in 2020 from the University of British Columbia where I was advised by Dr. Gabriela Cohen Freue.
+Prior to joining George Mason, I obtained a PhD in Statistics in 2020 from the University of British Columbia where I was advised by Dr. Gabriela Cohen Freue.
 Before that, I obtained a Master of Science in Statistics from the Vienna University of Technology under supervision by Prof. Peter Filzmoser.

 My research agenda comprises methodological and computational aspects of robust estimation in high-dimensional problems as well as their application to Biomedical Sciences.
 I am working on statistical methods with reliable performance under the presence of adverse contamination anywhere in the numerous features of the data.